nhsd-a2si/docs-uec-appts/_pages/functional_spec/fs_workflow.md

 The consuming system needs to interact with SDS in order to resolve the FHIR Endpoint Server Root URL to be used when constructing the request to be made to the Spine Security Proxy.

 In order for the Consuming system to make a request to the SSP it needs to resolve the FHIR endpoints root URL.
 In order to do this the information that is needed to build the request is stored on the SDS.
-The SDS can be queried using the ASID
+The SDS can be queried using the ASID obtained from the previous step.

+This is a two step process:

+1. Obtaining an nhsAS object that contains the interaction type and MHS Party Key.
+2. Obtain an nhsMHS object to obtain the FHIR endpoint server root URL.

+Step 1:

+a query can be made to obtain the nhsAS object:
 <img src="_pages/functional_spec/img/EndpointDiscovery1.png">

+The object when returned will contain the information needed for step 2
 <img src="_pages/functional_spec/img/EndpointDiscovery2.png">

+A request for the nhsMHS object can then be made using the interaction and Party Key:
 <img src="_pages/functional_spec/img/EndpointDiscovery3.png">

+This will return the endpoint required to build an SSP request:
 <img src="_pages/functional_spec/img/EndpointDiscovery4.png">

 ## Get Slots